 Businessman: (Middle aged wearing suit and tie exits elevator and approaches the Janitor) You there, is my driver waiting for me?
 I told him I wanted the car here five minutes ago.
 People are so incompetent now-a-days!
 Always whining about holiday bonuses, trees, gifts, parties and such nonsense.
 I put a stop to all that in my office I can tell you!
 (Throws cigar butt on clean floor and crushes it) Take care of that!
 (Looks and sees car and driver pull up outside) There, he is finally here.
 He can find another job after today!
 Oh, and get rid of that vagrant ringing the bell in front of the building.
 (Rushes out).

 doesn't really fire that driver.
 Traffic is so heavy today because of shoppers and he is only a few minutes late.
 (Shrugs, picks up cigar butt and continues to sweep).

 don't you?
 I hope those dreary carolers are not there again this year.
 (Continues without pause) He just better have that diamond bracelet I wanted or else!
 (Speaks to Janitor) You may call a cab for me now.
-Iím in a hurry.